What To Expect When Working With Us

-Once we have determined that your business meets our investment criteria, and you have determined that Crux Capital could be a good fit for your objectives, we typically exchange a Confidentiality Agreement, so you can share the following information with us:
+Once we have determined that your business meets our investment criteria and you have determined that Crux Capital could be a good fit for your objectives, we will exchange a Confidentiality Agreement which allows you to share the following information with us:

-• Summary of the needs of the business owner (outright sale, recapitalization or partial sale, management buyout, etc.)
+• Summary of the business owner’s needs (outright sale, recapitalization or partial sale, management buyout, etc.)

 • 3–5 years of financial results (P&L and balance sheet)